OpenBAS-Platform/openbas/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Please submit the source code in a way, where you could honestly say `This code is finished`.
 If you feel that there are possibilities for improving the code quality, please do so.
-By doing this, you are actively helping us to improve the quality of the entire OpenEx project.
+By doing this, you are actively helping us to improve the quality of the entire OpenBAS project.
 -->

 - [ ] I consider the submitted work as finished